opendocsg/slw-judgments-backfill/2006_SGHC_169/report.md

 14     I turn now to the first issue.
 Mr Assomull stated that in the second judgment, the magistrate referred to the application in the OS for leave to appeal.
 He submitted that the magistrate’s role as a judge was _functus officio_ after 25 February 2005 when the order of court for the first judgment was extracted.
 The offending parts of the second judgment ([6] _supra_ ) were [4], [39], [62], [79], [80] and [87] where the magistrate made copious reference to the OS and to the affidavit filed on behalf of Hin Hup in support of the application.
 Further, the magistrate varied her order for costs from $5,000 in the first judgment to $6,000 in the second judgment.
 Which judgment and which order for costs should prevail?

-15     The court in _Tan Yeow Hiang Kenneth v Tan Chor Chuan_ [2006] 1 SLR 557 at [8] clarified the principle of finality of judgments as follows:
+15     The court in _Tan Yeow Hiang Kenneth v Tan Chor Chuan_ <span class="citation">[2006] 1 SLR 557</span> at [8] clarified the principle of finality of judgments as follows:

  As the order of court had been extracted, the court was functus officio and could not allow what would in effect be a variation of the order as distinct from a clarification.
-The distinction between the two is brought out in Wee Soon Kim Anthony v UBS AG [2005] SGCA 3, where the Court of Appeal held at [69] as follows:
+The distinction between the two is brought out in Wee Soon Kim Anthony v UBS AG <span class="citation">[2005] SGCA 3</span>, where the Court of Appeal held at [69] as follows:

  It is absurd to suggest that when clarification is given, the court is functus officio , which was the stand taken by Mr Wee.
 In giving the clarification, the court is not making a new or additional order but merely clarifying what was already ordered.
 It is in the inherent